 In just about every industry, freelancing has become a popular option for professionals looking for more control over their careers and work experiences.
-The freedom to set your own pace, work from anywhere and take on projects for numerous different companies sounds appealing to those tired of the 9-to-5 office grind, but what's the reality of earning a living as a freelancer in the modern world?
+The freedom to set your own pace, work from anywhere and take on projects for numerous companies sounds appealing to those who are tired of the 9-to-5 office grind, but what's the reality of earning a living as a freelancer in the modern world?

-Jonny Steel, vice president of marketing at Payoneer, said one of the most surprising data points uncovered by the survey was that freelancers with a college degree typically earn $20 an hour, less than the $22 an hour earned by those whose highest education level is high school.
-This, he said, suggests that companies who hire freelancers favor experience and client reviews over formal education.
-[Want to Be a Full-Time Freelancer?
-What You Need to Know]
+Jonny Steel, vice president of marketing at Payoneer, said one of the most surprising data points uncovered by the survey was that freelancers with a college degree typically earn $20 an hour, which is less than the $22 an hour earned by those whose highest education level is high school.
+This suggests that companies who hire freelancers favor experience and client reviews over formal education, he said.

-"Not everyone has the same access to traditional higher education, but the beauty of the Internet is that as long as you're connected, you have access to an almost infinite amount of knowledge," Steel told Business News Daily.
+"Not everyone has the same access to traditional higher education, but the beauty of the internet is that as long as you're connected, you have access to an almost infinite amount of knowledge," Steel told Business News Daily.
 "People can learn skills from watching online tutorials, reading e-books and following the latest trends on top-notch blogs.
 So when it comes to making an impact on the freelance marketplaces, it matters a lot less where you acquired your skills from, as long as you can do the job."

-Scott Galit, CEO of Payoneer, echoed what many freelancers have discovered in recent years: Today's hyper-connected, "borderless world" has created unprecedented work opportunities for talented professionals, no matter where they're located.
+Scott Galit, CEO of Payoneer, echoed what many freelancers have discovered in recent years: Today's hyperconnected, "borderless world" has created unprecedented work opportunities for talented professionals, no matter where they're located.